We Are In The Business Of Healing

-Violation of Patient Consent
+Violation Of Patient Consent

-Medical malpractice oftentimes means that a doctor acted negligently or did something wrong.
+Medical malpractice often means that a doctor acted negligently or did something wrong.
 While this is often the result of a doctor prescribing the wrong dosage of medication or failing to diagnose a condition properly, medical negligence lawsuits can also stem from instances in which a doctor performed a treatment without a patient’s permission.
-If you were treated by a doctor without your permission, causing you harm, the knowledgeable Toledo medical malpractice attorneys at Williams DeClark Tuschman Co., L.P.A. can represent your interests and fight in pursuit of deserved compensation on your behalf.
+If you were treated by a doctor without your permission, causing you harm, the knowledgeable Toledo medical malpractice attorneys at Williams DeClark Tuschman Co.
+L.P.A. can represent your interests and fight in pursuit of deserved compensation on your behalf.

 Countless clients have trusted us with their cases for the following reasons: